pschanely/CrossHair/README.md

 ![Image showing CrossHair constract and inheritance](doc/chess_pieces.png)

-**Catch errors.** Setting a trivial postcondition of "True" is enough to enable analysis, which will find exceptions like index bounds errors:
+**Catch errors.** Setting a trivial post-condition of "True" is enough to enable analysis, which will find exceptions like index bounds errors:

 ![Image showing CrossHair constract and inheritance](doc/index_bounds.gif)